czaloumi/ironman-2019/README.md

   * Therefore pro athletes need to practice their transition from bike to running as well as perform their best in running to rank higher.

-  * Swim has the same correlation with division rank as in the pro's heatmap, therefore swim times do not have a big affect on how an athlete ranks.
-  * Athletes should practice the other sports and transitions if they want to rank higher.
+  * Swim has the lowest correlation (although still correlated) than the other events, therefore swim times do not have as big affect on how an athlete ranks.Athletes should practice the other sports and transitions if they want to rank higher.
   * Both transitions for amateurs are very important to practice as they hold the same correlation as the run event with rank.